 (In development) Our new show: Terran's Aquarium Exposes the audience to the current global fresh water crisis.
 The main character, young Terran, goes through many magical transformations, dealing with no water in his world, and learns what to do about it!
-Designed for a family audience the show received a 2011 Henson Foundation grant to take the stage!
+Designed for a family audience the puppetry show received a 2011 Henson Foundation grant to take the stage!

 Whorls of Wonder Puppet Theater aspires to take its messages out to an International audience through touring and video production.
 With two shows in production Terran's Aquarium and "Little Things" we are off to a good start!
-Subscribe and follow to see how you can join us in this exciting venture!
+Subscribe and follow to see how you can join us in this exciting puppetry venture!

-Mary Hildebrand Nagler is a Professional Puppet Builder, Designer, and Performer who has entertained family audiences for over forty years.
+Mary Hildebrand Nagler is a Professional Puppet Designer, Fabricator,Performer and Teacher who has entertained family audiences for over forty years.
 Nagler comes from a varied career in Puppetry; from her original hand puppet version of Punch and Judy to building two Classic Muppet characters: Beaker and the Swedish Chef!
-Her puppet work have been seen in film, video, on stages, in puppet festivals and in hundreds of informal gatherings
+Her puppet work have been seen in film, video, on stages, in puppet festivals and in hundreds of informal gatherings on both coasts.

 Nagler holds a Master of Fine Arts degree from The University of Connecticut’s world renowned Puppet Arts program.
 “Little Things,” her thesis production, was a showcase of the puppet arts featuring forty- seven puppets of varying styles.
-“Little Things,” written, built and directed by Nagler, is based on childhood memories exploring Nature with her father; debuted in 2008 to audience acclaim.
+“Little Things,” written, built and directed by Nagler, is based on childhood memories exploring Nature with her father.
+The show debuted in 2008 to audience acclaim.
 In 2012, for the Sonoma Repertory Co (SRT), Nagler directed student builders in the construction of her original design set of the AVENUE Q puppet cast, including a number of auxiliary characters.
 Sonoma State University hired Nagler to design and build Tiamot the Five-headed dragon and the Gelatinous Cube for their Production of She Kills Monsters, (From Dungeons and Dragons fame) by Qui Nguyen, and to construct a Camel for The Importance of Being Ernest, by Oscar Wilde.
-She returned to design and build a number of endangered species puppets as well as a Large African elephant and giant snake for Sonoma State’s recent production of The Magic Flute, by Mozart.
-Nagler teaches college level classes in Puppetry and Multicultural Puppetry, most recently for Sonoma state University and Sacramento State University, CA
+She returned to design and build a number of endangered species puppets including a Large African elephant and giant snake for Sonoma State’s recent production of The Magic Flute, by Mozart.
+Nagler teaches college level classes in Puppetry and Multicultural Puppetry, most recently for Sonoma State University and Sacramento State University, CA

 Whorls of Wonder Puppet Theater is Nagler’s most recent endeavor.
 Her show, Terran’s Aquarium, received the 2011 Henson Foundation Family grant and was invited by the late Jane Henson to work shop the production through their Puppets At The Carriage House (P.A.T.C.H.
 Program) in New York City.
-Ecologically based, the original story seeks to expose the current fresh water crisis on our home planet, offering solutions and hope.
+Ecologically based, the original story seeks to expose the current fresh water crisis on our home planet; offering solutions and hope.